-Tampa Hit & Run Defense Attorneys
+Tampa Hit & Run Defense Lawyers

 For the prosecution to prove your guilt, they will need to prove:

-- The defendant was driving the vehicle;
+- The defendant was driving the vehicle.

-- The defendant caused the auto accident;
+- The defendant caused the auto accident.

 - The defendant intentionally left the scene without rendering aid or exchanging information.

-According to Florida law, all drivers involved with an accident are required stop and stay at the scene of a crash long enough to “give information and render aid.”
+According to Florida law, all drivers involved with an accident are required to stop and stay at the scene of a crash long enough to “give information and render aid.”
 If the driver fails to fulfill this duty, they will be charged with fleeing the scene of an accident.

 Non-Contact Hit & Run Charges in Tampa

-If you’ve received hit and run charges in the Tampa area, it’s important to obtain help from an experienced criminal defense firm.
-Since anything you say to law enforcement can be held against you in court, never speak about the details of your case to investigators until you’ve spoken with an attorney.
+If you’ve been charged with a hit and run in Tampa, it’s important to obtain help from an experienced criminal defense firm.
+Anything you say to law enforcement can be held against you in court, so never speak about the details of your case to investigators until you’ve spoken with an attorney.
 While you might feel eager to share your side of the story, you need legal counsel.
 Once a person has been charged with hit and run, whether as a misdemeanor or felony, they should immediately review their legal options with a criminal defense attorney.

 If you want to speak to someone now, call our Tampa hit and run defense firm at (813) 321-7323.
 We have been fighting for clients in Florida since 2001.